tredfern/terralien/DESIGN.md

 games and focus on what I'd like seems like a good starting point to me.

+### Rough idea

+I'm leaning towards a survival dystopian environment.
+Like post-nuclear disaster, viral epidemic, etc... something where everything is in a tough situation and there is some sort of rebuilding work going on.
+You know, like playing the Fallout vaults but not the Fallout universe at all.
+Also, I'd like to leave it to a level of customization that it could incorporate many different kinds of disasters.
+Each style would generate a different atmosphere to the world.
+My focus isn't on these points to start at all.
+The idea is to let the events unfold in a way that allows for many different kinds of events.

 ## Dork stuff that interests me

 ### Procedural Generation